navidmafi/SimpleTime/README.md

 ## SimpleTime
 **Mainstream support for this project ended on 6 July 2021.
 I don't have any plans to continue to work on this. only bug fixes and performance changes until end of life.
 However SimpleTime has been and always will be open to contributions!**

 A simple cross-platform timer and stopwatch app with modern design in mind.
-Using Neutralino JS. heavily in development, DO NOT USE IN PRODUCTION.
+Using Neutralino JS.
+Bugs are expected, May not be used in production.

 ## Available for
 - Windows

-**Note : You need to have WebView2 or Latest Microsoft Edge Installed for app to function correctly. if you are getting a white screen after opening app, You should get WebView2 Engine [HERE](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) manually**

 - Linux (NOT TESTED)

 - Mac (NOT TESTED)

+**Note : You need to have WebView2 or Latest Microsoft Edge Installed for app to function correctly. if you are getting a white screen after opening app, You should get WebView2 Engine [HERE](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) manually**

 ## Note:
 Check Known Bugs before opening new ones, this project is in development.